Emergency & Interim Shelter

-Hamilton Family Residences – the largest family homeless shelter in San Francisco – offers up to six months of shelter while providing comprehensive support services that include employment and life-skills training, credit repair, housing search and placement, individual and group therapy, and financial assistance.
+Hamilton Family Residences – the largest city-funded family homeless shelter in San Francisco – offers up to six months of shelter while providing comprehensive support services that include parenting skills groups, employment and housing workshops, housing search and placement assistance, and budget counseling.

 If your family needs emergency shelter, please call (415) 292-5228 at 11:00 am or 5:00 pm.

 Hoa and Chien first arrived in the United States a year ago, with their two boys, then 9 and 11.
 Emigrating from Vietnam, they spoke no English and knew nothing about the American culture when they arrived.
 The family temporarily lived with Chien’s father in a studio, but had to move out due to overcrowding.
 Thankfully, with support from their Cal-Works case manager, the family connected with Hamilton Family Center.